|(a) General. Pursuant to §42(h)(6) of the Code,

 and will not be permitted to increase rents beyond the maximum tax

 credit rents.
-Additionally, the Development Owner should submit evidence,
+Additionally, the Development Owner should submit to

-in the form of a signed certification and a copy of the letter to
+form of a signed certification and a copy of the letter to be created

-be created by the Department, that the tenants in the Development
+by the Department, that the tenants in the Development have been notified

-have been notified in writing that the LURA has been terminated and
+in writing that the LURA will be terminated and have been informed

-have been informed of their protections during the three (3) year
+of their protections during the three (3) year time frame.

 (3) Prior to the Department filing a release of the